FurkannOzyurt/FurkannOzyurt/README.md

 - **TensorFlow:** Proficient in using TensorFlow to create neural network models, particularly in the context of computer vision projects.

-- **MATLAB:** Skilled in using MATLAB for computer vision tasks, including image processing, feature extraction, and algorithm implementation.

 - **Data Science:** Have taken courses in data analysis, data mining, machine learning, deep learning, and computer vision.
 Continuously improvising my skills in these areas.

 ## 📫 Contact